Aerijo/disco-disassembler/README.md

-This project aims to be a tool to interpret machine code, as well as a general glossary of commands that can be searched and filtered in numerous ways, e.g. by byte matches or keywords.
+This project is for the STM32L476 discovery board (discoboard).
+It aims to be a tool to interpret machine code, as well as a general glossary of commands that can be searched and filtered in numerous ways, e.g. by byte matches or keywords.

 The instruction interpreter likely has a few errors in it.
 Hopefully these will be found and removed with use.